kpchi/hackaguide/Pre-Planning/Volunteers.md

 ### Building the Team

 - Choose your core team for specific roles and let them pick their teams.
 From there trust them to execute the decisions made and not micro-manage.
-  - Always offer your support
+  - Always offer your support.
-- Getting volunteers to feel involved in the planning of the event
+- Getting volunteers to feel involved in the planning of the event.
-  - People will feel invested in an event if they feel their opinions matter in the grand scheme of things
+  - People will feel invested in an event if they feel their opinions matter in the grand scheme of things.
-  - Keep them in the loop of whats going on (ensuring relevance) and not constantly lost
+  - Keep them in the loop of whats going on (ensuring relevance) and not constantly lost.

 ### Kept in the Loop